ojasvi92/Delivery-slot-notifier-Amazon-Fresh-COVID-19/README.md

 8. Once you're notified, quickly select a slot and finish checking out! :smile:

+### Set-up for PushMeAlert App

+1. Download "PushMeAlert" app from app store on your IOS/Andriod Phone
+2. Register using your phone number
+3. Go-to setting options, copy user and key tokens in "user_notification.txt"

 ### Important!
 1. Do not close the browser window initialized by the application